Tropical Darwin has the best climate in Australia, most of the time!

 October – December

-The ‘build up’ usually occurs a few months before the wet season presenting days of high humidity, thunderous looking clouds, but rarely rains.
+The ‘build up’ usually occurs a few months before the wet season presenting days of high humidity, dark grey thunderous clouds, but rarely rains.

-Usually starts around October and runs into December or until the monsoonal rains starts to fall.
+Usually starts around October and runs though into December or until the monsoonal rains starts to fall.

 The ‘Dry’ season – beautiful balmy tropical weather